Deathme2/myvar.github.io/_drafts/programming-lang-idea.md

 layout: post
 ---

-( *Note* this is just a silly idea)
+( *Note* this is just an idea)

 # The Byte only idea
-So a few days ago i was thinking, about programing languages that handle everything as if it was a object like ruby does, now i have no idea how to even do that, my logic being how can a string or int be an object because at some level there must be raw memory accessing to store, the raw byte's representing the string or int, this got me thinking how would a programming language look that can only declare variables that is an byte or byte arrays, an no other data types. (side note i still don't know how ruby actually goes about doing this xD)
+So a few days ago i was thinking about programing languages that handles everything as if it was a object, like ruby does.
+I have no idea how to even do that.
+How can a string or int be an object because at some level there must be raw memory accessing to store the raw byte's representing the string or int.
+This got me thinking how would a programming language look that could only declare variables as a byte or byte array, and no other data types. (side note i still don't know how ruby actually goes about doing this xD)

 # Other Data types
-At this point your probably wondering, "only bytes, uh gross", well have no fear OOP is here, consider this:
+At this point you're probably wondering, "only bytes, uh gross", well have no fear OOP is here.
+Consider this:
 {% highlight csharp linenos %}
 var strA = "Hello world";
 var intA = 20;
 {% endhighlight %}
-looking at the code sample we can say that ```strA``` is an string, and that ```intA``` is int type, this is very convenient, for the developer, now comes the question how do we make this happen in byte only. well, the sultion is quit simple, something like this:
+looking at the code sample we can say that ```strA``` is an string, and that ```intA``` is int type, this is very convenient for the developer.
+Now comes the question of how do we make this happen in byte only.
+The sultion is quit simple it looks something like this:
 {% highlight csharp linenos %}
 //we create a wrapper class for our new data type public class string